 “How do I respond graciously without condoning my sister’s sin?”

-“How do I respond graciously while going without viciously judging and controlling my sister?”
+“How can I possibly go without viciously judging and controlling my sister?”

 “Condoning sin is a sin.”

-“Going without viciously judging and controlling others is a sin.”
+“Refusing to viciously judge and control others is a sin.”

 Nobody converts because they got judged and controlled super-hard.

 By and large, people convert because they (largely mistakenly) think that this religion is all about love and mercy–and largely they think that because a Christian was kind and loving toward them at a time of need.